-Wale Net Worth– Wale is an American based Nigerian artiste.
-In 6 years Wale has moved from an estimated 2011 $705,882 net worth to a 2016 estimated net worth of $6 million.
+Wale is an American based Nigerian artiste.
+In 6 years, Wale has moved from an estimated net worth of $705,882 in 2011 to an estimated net worth of $6 million in 2016.

 Wale’s 2006 hit single, Dig Dug (Shake It) was the success that led him to be signed by Allido records in 2007.

 In 2009, he released his debut album, Attention Deficit.
 The album was successful as it sold over 28,000 copies in its first week of release, even though there were reports that not many copies were shipped.
 His next Album was Ambition, and it was released under the Maybach Music Group which he was signed to at the time.
 This was more successful than the first album as it sold 162,600 copies in the first week of its release.

 He went on to release a mixtape, Folarin in 2012.
 His next albums are The Gifted (2013), The Album About Nothing (2015), and Shine (2017).

 With subsequent successes and the raw show of quality talent, Wale became a hot cake for record labels such as Def Jams, Interscope amongst others.
 Wale was later signed by Interscope for a fee of $1.3 million making it one of the highest any artist has ever been signed for.

 Wale is without a doubt the most prominent rapper from Washington DC.
 He has been nominated for a lot of awards including the Grammy for his Lotus Flower Bomb which was nominated for the best rap song in 2013.
 He has also been nominated for MTV Video Music Awards and African Muzik Magazine Awards.
 Among those he won are BET Awards, BET Hip-Hop Awards, Nigeria Entertainment Awards, and Soul Train Awards.